Create the best viewpoints

 4. List of IFC GUIDs of visible/selected/colored components

-You will experience a dramatic slow-down of performance when synchronizing to BIMcollab Nexus when the list of IFC GUIDs becomes huge while working with big projects.
+It might be good to note that you may experience a slow-down of performance when synchronizing to BIMcollab Nexus if the list of IFC GUIDs becomes huge while working with big projects.
 Imagine a model of an office tower with more than 200.000 components.
-If they were all saved to a viewpoint this one viewpoint would contain more than 30Mb of data.
+If they were all saved to a viewpoint, this one viewpoint would contain more than 30Mb of data.
 Imagine having 30 of those viewpoints: they add up to 1Gb of data!
 This is why it is important to create viewpoints effectively.

-Additionally the BCF Manager will warn you if you are about to link more than 10.000 components.
+Additionally, the BCF Manager gives a warning if you try to link more than 10.000 components.

 Store only what’s needed